CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-11-27-black-friday-from-your-computer.md

 ---
 The first time I went out of the house on Black Friday I had no idea it was the most popular shopping day of the year.
 I was new to Phoenix Arizona and before when I lived in Alaska shopping was 45 minutes away if the weather was ideal.
 So I never knew about Black Friday until I showed up at the biggest mall in Arizona.
 Of did I mention that I wasn't use to crowds.
 I came back home with nothing and stressed.
 Never went out on Black Friday again.

 Even though I can do crowds now I don't like wasting my time in lines so I get online.
 Here are some great Black Friday deal hunter websites.
-Enjoy.</p>
+Enjoy.
 <ul>
 <li><a href="http://www.blackfriday.info/" rel="nofollow">http://www.blackfriday.info/</a></li>
 <li><a href="http://www.black-friday.net" rel="nofollow">http://www.black-friday.net</a></li>